vanallenlab/comut/README.md

 </p>

-`quickstart.ipynb` gives a framework for creating basic comut plots based on input data `tutorial.ipynb` gives more in depth documentation for CoMut, as well as provide a walkthrough using some simulated data
+`quickstart.ipynb` gives a framework for creating basic comut plots based on input data

-The current implementation requires palettable, so run `pip install palettable` before running these notebooks.
+`tutorial.ipynb` gives more in depth documentation for CoMut, as well as provide a walkthrough using some simulated data